wizgrav/lua-void/README.md

 reads view.size bytes from the filehandle or socket fd(socket:getfd())

 returns the amount read or nil if some error occured

+###view:find(string)###

+Finds the provided string in the current view slice

+returns the index, in the current slice of the buffer, where the string starts or nil if not found

 ***
 void.link